 #11.
 Only some states offer solar incentives

-Not a myth!
-There are many solar incentives out there, from the Federal Solar Tax Credit (ITC) to state tax breaks, to sales tax breaks, rebates and more.
-This all depends on where you live, though.
-Only the Federal incentive is available in every state.
-It’s best to speak with a professional Solar Sales Specialist to find out all the incentives available to you for going solar.
+However, the 30% Federal Solar Tax Credit (ITC) is available in every state.
+It’s best to speak with an ADT Solar Energy Specialist to find out which incentives are available to you for going solar.

 #12.
 You won’t have energy at night